kemalcr/kemal/_docs/context.md

 ---
 layout: doc
-title: HTTP Request / Response Lifecycle
+title: HTTP Request / Response Context
 ---

-Accessing the HTTP request/response environment (query params, body, content_type, headers, status_code) is super easy.
-You can use the environment returned from the block:
+Accessing the HTTP request/response context (query params, body, content_type, headers, status_code) is super easy.
+You can use the context returned from the block:

 ```ruby
   # Matches /hello/kemal